orbitdb/orbit-db-pinner/README.md

 An orbitdb pinning service.

 * Pass it an single orbitdb address to pin.
-* Pin/unpin multiple orbitdb instances via http.
+* Pin/unpin multiple orbitdb databases via http.
 * Have it `follow` the pinning list of another instance of the service.

 **This is the initial release.
 It is not production ready.**